SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 whether several economic variables would get better or worse according to precisely specified criteria (about which we are happy to entertain rebuttals).

-We verified that the crosstabultions of the political variables indicated the data were spread out to cover all the cases.
-We verified that the correlation matrix of the economic variables, when biclustered, more or less made sense.
+We verified that the crosstabulations of the political variables indicated the data were spread out to cover all the cases.
+We verified that the correlation matrix of the economic variables, when biclustered, more or less made sense.  ("More or less": I still don't get why unemployment is positively correlated with stock returns.)

 A 4-parameter model of the form: